George Debney

-George Debney was an early settler of South Australia, a cabinetmaker whose shop became Gay's Arcade and part of Adelaide Arcade.
+George Debney (1818 – 15 May 1897) was an early settler of South Australia, a cabinetmaker whose shop became Gay's Arcade and part of Adelaide Arcade.

-History

-George Robert Debney (1818 – 15 May 1897) of Whitechapel, London, with his parents Robert and Margaretta Debney, née Rennie, and their small family emigrated to South Australia aboard Lloyds, arriving in Adelaide in December 1838.
+Debney of Whitechapel, London, with his parents Robert and Margaretta Debney, née Rennie, and their small family emigrated to South Australia aboard Lloyds, arriving in Adelaide in December 1838.
 He farmed at The Reedbeds, and after making a small fortune as one of the fortunate "Snobs" group of investors in the Burra copper mines, purchased a fine property in Burnside and land at 103–105 Rundle Street (Section 84?
 85?), where he opened a furniture factory, which soon won valuable contracts, including seating for the new Legislative Council chambers in 1855.

 During this period his workshop was destroyed by fire, presumably from a candle left burning after the men, who had been working overtime, left the premises.
 His insurance was nowhere near sufficient to cover his losses, but despite the loss of materials, tools and facilities he was able to fill the contract satisfactorily.
 The work produced in his factory has been judged the colony's finest, with nearby Mayfield's a close second.
 Another prestigious contract was for furnishing a private suite in Government House for the Duke of Edinburgh during his 1867 Royal Visit.

 Tragedy struck Debney: his wife Susanna (née Woodward) and daughter Matilda drowned in 1860 when their sailing boat capsized off Glenelg.

 He was part owner, with James Woodforde, of Mundowdna Station and a licensed valuator.

 He served as Chairman of the Burnside Council for six years, and as undertaker for the most prestigious funerals.
 He was the first Adelaide employer to reduce his men's working day from ten to nine hours.